hubignite/testrepo/README.md

 ## Assessment 2
     2. Rules related to the Domain that should be implemented at Domain CLEAN layer
-    3. Adjustable rules should be stored at DB
+    3. Adjustable/Programmable rules should be stored at DB
     4. Domain-specific rules should be covered with unit tests
     5. Adjustable rules should be covered with unit tests and integration tests with mock DB